 Some of my environmentalist acquaintances were at first incredulous when I showed them my paper explaining that successful industries and businesses do not try to expand forever.
 They seemed to believe that continuous expansion is the only way to increase profits and is the root cause of unsustainable economic growth.
-But all leading management consultancies use the ‘industry maturity’ concept to advise against inappropriate growth, as explained in When Businessmen Fear Growth (download on left).
+But all leading management consultancies now use the ‘industry maturity’ concept to advise against inappropriate growth, as explained in When Businessmen Fear Growth (download on right).

 I worked for strategic management consulting firms Arthur D. Little and then A. T. Kearney for the last two decades of my career in industry.
 Early in that period I found myself battling the primitive ‘grow or die’ mentality of the larger companies among my clients.
 It was a mentality which has now practically disappeared from competitive industries, but I couldn’t help wondering if it still affects politicians, academic economists, and executives in newly-deregulated industries like banking.

 The suggested recipes in my cookbook are grouped into topics shown on the right.
 Clicking on a category will show blog posts.
 The menu includes:

 False GDP.
 The way GDP is (mis-) counted encourages policies that consume more raw materials rather than increasing financial prosperity.

 Austerity.
 Cuts.
 Eliminating the deficit.
 Does this have any positive impact on economic growth?